ddeeddii/eztools/src/lib/assets/ezitems/faq.md

 - `REPENTOGON` is better because it has more features
 - `Vanilla` is better because it will always work, regardless of whether the player has REPENTOGON installed or not

+## What is the conflict notifier?

+The conflict notifier is a built-in feature that will notify you if there exists a conflict between two EzItems mods (for example when two or more mods try to change the same item).

+This would result in a race condition which could be unpredictable.
+To solve this, the conflict notifier will show a warning in the console informing you of the conflict and how it has been "resolved".

+The conflict between two items is "resolved" by using the item which was edited by the mod with higher priority (the one that loads first) - this is because the mod with the higher priority will always load the sprite for the item (if the sprite is changed).
+This is done in order to avoid a situation in which an item has mod A's name and description but mod B's sprite.

 # REPENTOGON Support

 ## What features does the REPENTOGON template add?

 - **Partial support for pocket items** - cards, runes, souls can have their names and descriptions changed (not sprites).
-Pills can only have their name changed (External Item Descriptions is not supported for pills)
+Pills can only have their name changed
-- **Built-in mod conflict notifier** - if a mod is installed that changes the same item, a warning will be shown to the user
 - **More frequent updates** - REPENTOGON is constantly updated, unlike the vanilla game.
 Maintaining it takes priority over the `Vanilla` template.

 ## Why can't I change sprites of pocket items?